Aminishiki Ryūji: Retirement from sumo

 On 16 July 2019 Aminishiki announced his retirement at the age of 40 following a knee injury he suffered on the second day of the Nagoya tournament against jūryō newcomer Ryuko, which forced him to withdraw on the third day on and would have seen him demoted to the third makushita division.
 He is staying in sumo as a toshiyori or elder of the Japan Sumo Association under the name Ajigawa Oyakata.
 He was the last wrestler born in the 1970s active in sumo's top three professional divisions.
 His 907 career wins rank him eighth on the all-time list, and only two wrestlers (Ōshio and Kyokutenhō) have fought more than his 1805 career bouts.
 His 117 tournaments ranked as a sekitori (makuuchi or jūryō) is the most in history (a record he shares with Kaiō).

 Due to the COVID-19 pandemic Aminishiki's danpatsu-shiki or official retirement ceremony was repeatedly postponed, eventually taking place on 29 May 2022.
 In addition to his role as an elder, he has enrolled in Waseda University's graduate school to do a masters course in sports science research.

 On 1 December 2022 Aminishiki formed his own stable after receiving permission from the Japan Sumo Association to become independent from Isegahama stable.
 He took his 17-year-old nephew Sakuraba with him to his new stable, which will be located in Tokyo's Kōtō ward.
+Less than a year after opening his stable, Aminishiki recruited Ukrainian sumo star Aonishiki, who became his stable's first sekitori, raising him in the makuuchi division for the 2025 March tournament.